inquidia/KettleDynamicSchemaProcessor/README.md

 Installation:
 --------------------------

-1. Place the KettleDynamicSchemaProcessor jar in the <BISERVER_HOME>/tomcat/webapps/pentaho/WEB-INF/lib directory
+1. Place the KettleDynamicSchemaProcessor jar in the `<BISERVER_HOME>/tomcat/webapps/pentaho/WEB-INF/lib` directory
-2. If you plan to store the Kettle transformation in the Jackrabbit repository place the libpensol jar in the <BISERVER_HOME>/tomcat/webapps/pentaho/WEB-INF/lib directory
+2. If you plan to store the Kettle transformation in the Jackrabbit repository place the libpensol jar in the `<BISERVER_HOME>/tomcat/webapps/pentaho/WEB-INF/lib` directory.
+The libpensol jar may be downloaded from: http://repo.pentaho.org/artifactory/repo/pentaho-library/libpensol/JCR-SNAPSHOT/
-3. Some useful CDE dashboards to help with development may be uploaded to BA server using the KettleDynamicSchemaProcessorUtils.zip
+3. Some useful CDE dashboards to help with development may be uploaded to BA server from the util directory.

 Usage:
 ---------------------------